Brown's Ferry Tavern + the Battle of Brown’s Ferry River Landing

 After Brown’s ownership, the property also served as an important witness to the October 27 Battle of Brown’s Ferry, which opened the vital “Cracker Line” or food supply for U.S. Army forces during the battles of Lookout Mountain and Missionary Ridge.
 With their supply line reopened, Union forces reclaimed lost territory in Chattanooga and eventually forged further south into Georgia.
 For the next 150 years, the Tavern and surrounding land lay mostly undisturbed until development pressure presented a very real threat to destroying the history and legacy of this land.
 Local businessman and preservationist Bill Chapin played a major role in the preservation of the property, providing interim ownership and easing the pressure while the American Battlefield Trust assembled the grants needed for acquisition.

-In the meantime, many improvements have already been made, including the removal of several dead or dying trees that presented a threat to the building and visitors; contracting with a monthly lawn care service beginning in the summer of 2021; and regular visits by local volunteers to clean up trash left by those who violate private property signs and put themselves and the Tavern at risk by accessing the property without permission.
-Many educational programs have taken place in the nearly two years since the property was preserved, with learners of all ages including the neighboring Lookout Valley Elementary School and the Chattanooga Area Historical Association.
+Since 2019, many educational programs have taken place, with learners of all ages including the neighboring Lookout Valley Elementary School and the Chattanooga Area Historical Association.
 We appreciate all the gratitude expressed to us by the Lookout Valley/Tiftonia area residents who are thrilled that this focal point of their community’s history will forever be protected.

 Across the Tennessee River from the Brown’s Ferry landing, the National Park Service maintains the Brown’s Ferry/Federal Road Trace hiking trail across Moccasin Bend, following the “Cracker Line” and Trail of Tears routes.
 Home to 12,000 years of Indigenous habitation, Moccasin Bend is the country’s only National Archeological District and is the focus of a major National Park Partners campaign called Forever Moccasin Bend.
 The first phase of the campaign, called Open the Gateway, will establish a welcoming entrance to Moccasin Bend and for the first time, offer a parking area with restrooms; an interpretive display with orientation to the site’s trails and history; and an accessible walkway leading to a covered pavilion near the Tennessee River where National Park Rangers, Tribal leaders, and others can offer programming that shares the legacy of Moccasin Bend with locals and visitors alike.